lsolbach/TemplateEngine/doc/WritingTemplates.md

 #### `while` Statement #####
 The `while` statement is a generic loop statement.
-The block of code is evaluated repeatedly as long as the expression evaluates to `true`.
+The block of code is evaluated repeatedly as long as the expression evaluates to TRUE.

 ```
 while(EXPR) BLOCK_STMT